Moneymoney122/boot-script/README.md

 - None at the moment, I am open to ideas on what to add.

-- This script is constantly updated with new features
+- This script is constantly being updated with new features

 ## Images: